KaidanFullerton/DNS-Resolver/README.txt

-This is currently only capatable with Python2.
+This is currently only compatible with Python2.
 This DOES NOT work with Python3.